saidvandeklundert/learn/_posts/2021-09-1-rust-option-and-result.md

 ## Introduction

-In order to understand the `Option` and the `Result`, it is important to understand the following:
+To understand the `Option` and the `Result`, it is important to understand the following:
 - the enum in Rust
 - matching enum variants
 - the Rust prelude